-This feature took me by surprise in a good way.
+This feature of the Calameo alternative took me by surprise in a good way.

-I guess shame on me for never recognizing that I could generate leads through my catalogues via SEO.
+I guess shame on me for never recognizing that I could generate leads through my catalogs via SEO.

-I’ve actually converted sales because someone searched for a particular product and found what they wanted in my current catalogue.
+I’ve actually converted sales because someone searched for a particular product and found what they wanted in my current catalog.

 This was a biggie for me and a reason why I passed on a lot of the other free services.

 I’m OK with ads.
-These free services have to make money somehow, but I’m not OK with these services taking over my branding.
+These free services have to be making money somehow, but I’m not OK with these services taking over my branding.

-I have a brand I’ve built up for years, and my flipbooks need to look like they belong alongside my storefront, blog, Facebook presence and print catalogues.
+I have a brand I’ve built up for years, and my page flipping book needs to look it belongs alongside my storefront, blog, Facebook presence, and print catalogs.

-While not something that took me by surprise, it’s certainly a feature that I underestimated.
+While not something that took me by surprise, it’s certainly a Calameo alternative feature that I underestimated.

 In my print magazines, a text description and series of photographs are the only way to sell a product.

-Now, I get to provide HD videos that can provide a 360-degree view.
+Now, I get to provide HD videos with this Calameo alternative that can provide a 360-degree view.

-For one product in particular, an air circulator, I’m able to integrate a sound file that lets potential buyers hear just how low the white noise is.
+For one product, in particular, an air circulator, I’m able to integrate a sound file with this Calameo alternative that lets potential buyers hear just how low the white noise is.

 It may seem like a small thing, but that sound file increased sales of that product by more than 30 percent.

 Not Just Free.
-Fast, Feature-Rich and Easy to Use Too – Yumpu
+Fast, Feature-Rich and Easy to Use Too – the Calameo Alternative

 That’s really all there is to it.